 But the correct reaction to this code, once the celebration wears off, is “Sir, this is disgusting.”

 I’m only half-joking.
-There are honestly more than a dozen things wrong with this seven-line snippet, and we’ll get to most of them by the end of this post.
-Let’s start with the most glaring one — the one that, once you see it, will already start changing how you write input code.
-Don’t worry if any of the terms feel new; I’ll explain each one as we go.
+There are more than a dozen things wrong with this ten-line snippet.
+Let’s start with the most glaring — the one that, once you see it, will already start changing how you write input code.

 One script, three jobs

 Look at the last line: transform.position += Vector3.up * 5f.
 That isn’t input code — it’s physics code, sitting in the wrong file.
 The script was supposed to be listening for a keypress.
-Somewhere along the way, it also decided to override gravity, ignore collisions, move the object instantly, and overrule anything else in the scene that might have an opinion about where this object is allowed to be.
+Somewhere along the way, it also decided to override gravity, ignore collisions, and move the object instantly.
 None of those decisions are input’s to make.

-It feels fine for the first fifteen minutes because the scene is empty — no ceiling to clip through, no “frozen” status effect to honor, no cutscene that needs to take control.
-But the moment any of those things exist, the rule for how the object moves turns out to be scattered across every script that listens for a keypress.
-If you want to add a single “can’t move while frozen” check, you’ll have to find and patch each one.
+It feels fine for the first fifteen minutes because the scene is empty — no ceiling to clip through, no “frozen” status effect, no cutscene taking control.
+The moment any of those exist, the rule for how the object moves is scattered across every script that listens for a keypress.
+Add a single “can’t move while frozen” check and you’ll have to find and patch each one.
 You will miss one.
-Everyone misses one.

 Programmers have a name for the principle being broken here: separation of concerns.
 It’s a fancy phrase for a simple idea — each part of your code should have one clear job, and shouldn’t reach into someone else’s job.

-The script we started with collapses two genuinely distinct jobs into one blob.
-The first is figuring out what the player wants — translating the noisy stream of hardware events (key presses, mouse clicks, gamepad buttons, touchscreen taps) into clean intent.
-The second is figuring out what to do about it — checking whether the action is currently legal, how it interacts with the rest of the game, and what it ultimately changes in the world.
+The script collapses two distinct jobs into one.
+The first is figuring out what the player wants — translating the noisy stream of hardware events into clean intent.
+The second is figuring out what to do about it — whether the action is currently legal, how it interacts with the rest of the game, what it changes in the world.
 “The player wants to jump” is the natural boundary between the two.
-Whether jumping is currently allowed, how high it goes, whether a ceiling stops it — those questions all live on the far side of that boundary.
-Everything upstream is one system; everything downstream is another.
-The rest of this post is, more or less, an extended argument for treating that boundary seriously — first by recognizing it exists, then by building each side of it properly.
+The rest of this post is an extended argument for treating that boundary seriously: first recognizing it exists, then building each side properly.

 Pulling the halves apart